esmil/gd32vf103inator/README.md

 On any other reset (power on, watchdogs etc.) the bootloader will immediately jump 4k into the flash and run the regular program.

 You can use the built-in bootloader in ROM to flash this bootloader.
-First make sure to reboot the chip into the ROM bootloader and then run:
+First make sure to reboot the chip into the ROM bootloader (on the LonganNano board hold BOOT and press RESET) and then run:
 ```sh
 cd gd32vf103inator/examples/dfu-bootloader
 make clean